Dakkaron/SquareModBot/README.md

 Next, each community has a list of triggers.
 Each trigger has a `triggerType` that determines what the trigger reacts to.
 The currently available `triggerType`s are:

 - `post_DuplicateUrl`: Triggers whenever a new post is created that has the same URL as an already existing post in the same community.
 - `post_Regex`: Triggers whenever a new post is created that matches a given regex.
 It will run the `regex` against the values of the fields in the post defined by what's in `fields`.
+If the field `invert` is provided and set to `true`, only posts NOT matching the regex will trigger.
 - `comment_Regex`: Triggers whenever a new comment is created that matches a given regex.
 It will run the `regex` only against the comment's text content.
+If the field `invert` is provided and set to `true`, only comments NOT matching the regex will trigger.

 When a trigger is triggered, its `actions` will get executed from top to bottom.
 Currently these actions are available: